-Looking for KitchenAid Food Grinder and Fruit/Vegetable Strainer in 2017?
+Looking for KitchenAid Food Grinder and Fruit/Vegetable Strainer in 2023?
 Scroll down this page and follow the links.
 And if you bring home some fruit or vegetables and want to can, freeze, make jam, salsa or pickles, see this page for simple, reliable, illustrated canning, freezing or preserving directions.
 There are plenty of other related resources, click on the resources dropdown above.
+If you are having a hard time finding canning lids, I've used these, and they're a great price & ship in 2 days.

 The KitchenAid Food Grinder and Fruit/Vegetable Strainer set is an incredibly useful attachment for your KitchenAid Stand Mixer, but it does has some limitation.
 Below are phots of the various combinations.
 Scroll past that for all you need to know to get the best use out of it.